Every DAV Service Officer is a fellow veteran with service connected medical conditions form military. We have all been there.

 The DAV mission of free charitable service to any veterans and survivors is genuine.
 We do not ask for anything in return for service and we cannot accept anything from people we help.

-The number one obstacle is the lack of information available to the veterans looking for help.
-Many veterans are not even looking for help because they assume they have no problems.
+The number one obstacle is the lack of information available to the veterans who are looking for help.
+Many veterans are not even looking for help because they assume there is no help to find.
 Everything is fine until it is not.
-When the veteran is desperate for help because he or she is unprepared for the unexpected loss of income, family stress and hardship, then they look for help.
+Veterans are used to working alone and being self-sufficient, but that doesn't work when the veteran is desperate for help because he or she is unprepared for the unexpected loss of income, family stress and hardship.

 Our fellow veterans need to know about VA claims, the proof they need to gather and submit and the support we provide as veterans who have been there.